Required

 My dotfiles also still integrate pueue,

-utilizing task.nu
+utilizing task.nu.

 For that, after installing pueue, you simply need a quick

-systemctl --user enable pueuedsystemctl --user start pueued
+systemctl --user enable pueuedsystemctl --user start pueuedto get started.

 I would definitely recommend installing prompt_toolkit, While you’re at it, it shouldn’t be too hard to install pygments and setproctitle, too.